 Jul 8, 2014

 What is a serial?
 Serials are series of radio programs that rely on a continuing plot that unfolds in a sequential episode-by-episode fashion.
 This makes it difficult to present these type of programs in a podcast environment.
 However, we are going to play one from start to finish in two episodes of Ron’s Amazing Stories.
-On this episode we will have part one of the story.
-Part two will be presented in a special Thursday podcast presentation.
-Those of you that have purchased the RAS app for Android or for the IPod, IPhone or IPad will find a bonus feature attached to this show.
+On this episode, we will have part one of the story.
+Part two will be presented at a special Thursday podcast presentation.
+Those of you that have purchased the RAS app for Android or for the iPod, iPhone or IPad will find a bonus feature attached to this show.
 You will be able to listen to the conclusion of the story immediately.

-The name of our tale is, A Coffin for the Lady.
-It’s was presented starting March 18 and completed on Apirl 1, 1944.
+The name of our tale is A Coffin for the Lady.
+It’s was presented starting March 18 and completed on April 1, 1944.
 It ran for three one-half hour shows.
 This is a fantastic story and one that I know you will enjoy.
-Captain Friday and Skip help a young female prisoner escape the clutches of evil doers.
-However, first they must save themselves!
+Captain Friday and Skip help a young female prisoner escape the clutches of evildoers.
+However, first, they must save themselves!

 This is a special podcast being brought to you on a Thursday.
 This is the first time we have done this at Ron’s Amazing Stories and you may be asking yourself why.
 It is because the story that I have picked for this week.
 Adventures by Morse was an OTR series that ran using a serial type format.
 That meant the story spanned several episodes, hence the need to span two.
 If you like this format let us know.
 We may do it again with other serial formatted shows.